pimentel/sherlock-notes/README.md

 ...but I would say, don't toy around with that -- just use snakemake for everything!

 benefits:
-- keeping track of what jobs have completed
+- keeping track of what jobs have completed.
-- automatically requesting the appropriate amount of CPU
+- automatically requesting the appropriate amount of CPU.
-- unless you are doing a 1 off script, less boilerplate
+- unless you are doing a 1 off script, less boilerplate.
-- reproducible workflows that can be shared
+- reproducible workflows that can be shared.

 drawbacks:
-- some certain types of jobs don't lend themselves well to the snakemake framework
+- some certain types of jobs don't lend themselves well to the snakemake framework.
+- some flexibility is lost in specifying resources.

 ## basic snakemake workflow